gleechi/gleechi.github.io/pages/0.12.0/unity/VirtualGrasp_UnityAPI.md

 Used in: [VG_Highlighter](unity_component_vghighlighter.0.12.0.html)

-### OnObjectFullyReleased
+### VG_Controller.OnObjectFullyReleased

 This event is invoked in the frame when an object is fully release by all hands.
 The Transform it carries includes the object that has just been released.

-### OnObjectGrasped
+### VG_Controller.OnObjectGrasped

 This event is invoked in the frame when a hand is starting to grasp an object.
 The VG_HandStatus it carries includes more information about the interaction.

-### OnObjectReleased
+### VG_Controller.OnObjectReleased

 This event is invoked in the frame when a hand is starting to release an object.
 The VG_HandStatus it carries includes more information about the interaction.

-### OnObjectSelected
+### VG_Controller.OnObjectSelected

 This event is invoked in the frame when a hand is starting to select an object.
 The VG_HandStatus it carries includes more information about the interaction.